AKumar1-lab/Final_Project_Team_SunnyDay/README.md

 **Languages and Technologies:**

-To read the data into Jupyter Notebooks: Used Excel and CSV files
+To read the data into Jupyter Notebooks for analysis: Used Excel and CSV files

 To query, manipulate, clean the data in Jupyter Notebooks:  Python, Pandas;

 To visualize the data: used Tableau to present the maps of GHI, Electric Rates, Emissions

-For Machine Learning, used Pandas, SkiLearn Libraries, Google Colaboratory
+For Machine Learning, used Pandas, Scikit-Learn Libraries, Google Colaboratory, TensorFlow

 To ensure that the Machine Learning app works and available for user input:  Pickle file, JavaScript, Flask app.py, html; VSCode; MapBox; Github Pages.